 For a texture specified by name, retrieve the rectangle of raw unfiltered texels from the subimage specified in options and at the designated miplevel, storing the pixel values beginning at the address specified by result.
 The pixel values will be converted to the data type specified by format.
-The rectangular
+The rectangular region to be retrieved includes begin but does not include end (much like STL begin/end usage).
+Requested pixels that are not part of the valid pixel data region of the image file will be filled with zero values.
+Channels requested but not present in the file will get the options.fill value.

-- filename: The name of the image. - options: A TextureOpt describing access options, including wrap modes, fill value, and subimage, that will be used when retrieving pixels. - miplevel: The MIP level to retrieve pixels from (0 is the highest resolution level). - xbegin/xend/ybegin/yend/zbegin/zend: The range of pixels to retrieve.
+- filename: The name of the texture, as a UTF-8 encode ustring. - options: A TextureOpt describing access options, including wrap modes, fill value, and subimage, that will be used when retrieving pixels. - miplevel: The MIP level to retrieve pixels from (0 is the highest resolution level). - xbegin/xend/ybegin/yend/zbegin/zend: The range of pixels to retrieve.
 The pixels retrieved include the begin value but not the end value (much like STL begin/end usage). - chbegin/chend: Channel range to retrieve.
 To retrieve all channels, use chbegin = 0, chend = nchannels. - format: TypeDesc describing the data type of the values you want to retrieve into result.
 The pixel values will be converted to this type regardless of how they were stored in the file or in the cache. - result: Pointer to the memory where the pixel values should be stored.
 It is up to the caller to ensure that result points to an area of memory big enough to accommodate the requested rectangle (taking into consideration its dimensions, number of channels, and data format).